allisonmolski/latin102portfolio/translation2.md

 B. Grammatical Questions

 Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
 (I.e., why is cui in this case?)
   The antecedent is flumen, neuter singular.
-Cui is in the dative case because it is describing the river as an indirect object.❌
+Cui is in the dative case because it is describing the river as the posessor of the name Evenus.

 Identify the form of transire.
 Explain why you placed it in the clause you chose. present active infinitive.
-It is in this clause because it is paired with the verb poterant as a ❓
+It is in this clause because it is paired with the verb poterant.

 sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.